Moustikitos/ark-listener/README.md

 `ark-listener` uses a Flask application listening every POST requests received with the pattern : `http://0.0.0.0:5001/module/function`.

-for example, a POST to `http://0.0.0.0:5001/hyperledger/executeInsurancePolicy` will be understand as : execute `executeInsurancePolicy` function from `hyperledger` module with JSON found in request.
-In this particular case, the python code triggered have to send data to hyperledger according to the targeted smart contract specification.

 ## Where is stored code to execute ?

 The ark-listener tree contains a `modules` folder where you can save your custom code to execute.
 If another place is needed, simply add the path to the `modules.pth` file and `lystener` will be able to find it.